-[The working group recommends a dynamic testing option for forward facing seats as an alternative to the backset requirements in this gtr.
-The dynamic test option was proposed primarily for two reasons.
-First, the dynamic test better represents "real-world" injury-causing events and thus produces greater assurance than the static measurement option of effective real world performance.
-Second, as explained below, it is believed that the dynamic test will help to encourage continued development and use of "active" head restraint systems because the test is designed to allow a manufacturer the flexibility necessary to offer innovative active head restraint designs while still ensuring a minimal level of head restraint performance.
+19. Ideally, the degree of whiplash injury should be evaluated based on dynamic testing that represents "real world" crashes; that is, based on a vehicle acceleration that occurs in real crashes and a dummy with high biofidelity that reflects the injury mechanism, and injury indices.
+However, at present, there is still not a sufficient amount of medical data to accurately define the injury mechanism; therefore appropriate injury indices have not been developed.
+In the interim, AC.3 recommends a dynamic testing option, as an alternative to the static performance requirements in this gtr.
+A dynamic test option was proposed primarily for two reasons.
+First, a dynamic test better represents "real-world" injury-causing events and thus is expected to produce greater assurance than the static measurement option of effective real world performance.
+Second, as explained below, it is believed that a dynamic test will help to encourage continued development and use of "dynamic" head restraint systems $\frac{11}{}$ because the test is designed to allow a manufacturer the flexibility necessary to offer innovative dynamic head restraint designs.